 The mountain ranges surrounding Lake Achensee are amazing, and they will surely stay that way thanks to our very considerate guests and locals.
-No warning or prohibition signs are needed, and certainly no tutorials – we all know the proper behaviour in the mountains.
+No warning signs or prohibitions are needed, and certainly no tutorials – we all know the proper code of conduct in the mountains.
 Still, we would like to share some smart tips to refresh your knowledge:

 Apps, smart watches & digital hiking pins – technology plays an increasingly important role in outdoor recreation.
-Drones are also becoming more and more popular, sweetening up the day of the pilots: At last, looking at the mountains from a bird’s eye view or peeking over the fence of naturist areas!
-Even if some pilots are still not aware of the legal situation still doesn’t seem to be quite clear to some pilots, one should have a little sense for privacy and avoid the airspace of such properties.
-Also, take-off and landing areas of paragliders are not suitable for extended drone flights.
-Having such an honourable occupation, pilots should be able to proudly claim: “We all know that!
+Drones are also becoming more and more popular, sweetening up the day of the pilots: At last, seeing the mountains from a bird’s eye view or peeking over the fence of naturist areas!
+Even if some pilots are still not aware of the legal situation, one should have a little sense of privacy.
+Also, take-off and landing areas of paragliders are not suitable for extensive drone flights.
+Pilots have a very honourable occupation and should be able to proudly claim: “We all know that!

 Last but not least, there is one more issue which we don’t have to point out anymore: proper tour planning.
 It goes without saying that you should start your hiking tour with enough water, food and time.
 And it’s also obvious that you should look up to the sky (or on your smartphone) from time to time to get informed about current weather conditions.
 And now we don’t want to strain all our time with reading – being outdoors in nature and on the mountains is much more fun.
 But we all know that!